jpswade/jpswade.github.io/_posts/2015-05-15-how-to-install-mongodb-on-centos-6-with-cpanel.md

 >
 > ?>

-Now you&#8217;re ready to rock and roll!
+Now you're ready to rock and roll!

 Next time on MongoDB, creating an Address Book&#8230;